BenjaminGuzman/microstart/README.md

 It is similar to docker compose, but these are the main differences:

 - This does not require a docker container to be built.
-Any command you run from command line can be run here
+Any command you run from command line can be run by this program
 - It supports process groups and dependencies (see below)

-**It is intended to be used in development environment preferably**, since in production you have more pro stuff like docker and k8s.
+**It is intended to be used in development environment preferably**, since in production you have more pro stuff like k8s.

 ## Concepts